-See Figure 35.
-The ISL6262A responds to changes in VID command voltage by slewing to new voltages with a dV/dt set by the SOFT capacitor and by the state of DPRSLPVR.
-With C{SOFT} = 15nF and DPRSLPVR HIGH, the output voltage will move at ± 2.8 mV/s for large changes in voltage.

-For DPRSLPVR LOW, the large signal dV/dt will be ±10mV/s.
+Figure 35 shows that the ISL6266A responds to changes in VID command voltage by slewing to new voltages with a dV/dt set by the SOFT capacitor and by the state of DPRSLPVR.
+With C{SOFT} = 15nF and DPRSLPVR HIGH, the output voltage will move at ± 2.8 mV/ μ s for large changes in voltage.
+For DPRSLPVR LOW, the large signal dV/dt will be ± 10 mV/ μ s.
 As the output voltage approaches the VID command value, the dV/dt moderates to prevent overshoot.

 Keeping DPRSLPVR HIGH for voltage transitions into and out of Deeper Sleep will result in low dV/dt output voltage changes with resulting minimized audio noise.
 For fastest recovery from Deeper Sleep to Active mode, holding DPRSLPVR LOW results in maximum dV/dt.
-Therefore, the ISL6262A is IMVP-6+ compliant for DPRSTP# and DPRSLPVR logic.
+Therefore, the ISL6266A is IMVP-6+ compliant for DPRSTP# and DPRSLPVR logic.

 Intersil's R3 TechnologyTM has intrinsic voltage feedforward.
 As a result, high-speed input voltage steps do not result in significant output voltage perturbations.
-In response to load current step increases, the ISL6262A will transiently raise the switching frequency so that response time is decreased and current is shared by two channels.
+In response to load current step increases, the ISL6266A will transiently raise the switching frequency so that response time is decreased and current is shared by two channels.